-- 3 units, Letter, 3 lec, DE - DA, CSU, C-ID ECE 130 - Students learn and develop the knowledge and skills related to providing appropriate curriculum and environments for young children from birth to age 6.
-Students examine a teacher's role in supporting development and engagement for all young children.
-Planning, implementation and evaluation of curriculum includes but is not limited to: music and movement, creative representation, science, motor skills, math readiness, and emergent literacy.
+- 3 units, Letter, 3 lec, DE

+- DA, CSU, C-ID ECE 130

+- Students learn and develop the knowledge and skills related to providing appropriate curriculum and environments for young children from birth to age 6.
+Students examine а teacher's role in supporting development and engagement for all young children.
+Planning, implementation evaluation of curriculum that is developmentally appropriate and culturally relevant, includes but is not limited to: music and movement, creative representation, science, motor skills, math readiness, social science and emergent literacy.
+Effective Fall 2023.